Tools4everBV/HelloID-Conn-Prov-Target-Triaspect-Triasweb/README.md

 - **Grant and Revoke**: To grant and revoke roles for a user, the user update API request is used.
 - **Import permissions**: Since there is no dedicated API call for importing permissions, this is done based on the getPersons response and the role names it contains.
-- **AuthorizationOrganization permission**: There is a separate import script for AuthorizationOrganization located in the `permissions/AuthorizationOrganization` folder.
-This script is used only for reporting purposes.
-This is because AuthorizationOrganization is handled through the account lifecycle.
-See _AuthorizationOrganizationCodes in Account Lifecycle_ in [AuthorizationOrganizationCodes](#authorizationorganizationcodes).

 ### API endpoints